xCDAT/xcdat/docs/getting-started-guide/getting-started-hpc-jupyter.rst

 Ensure ``conda`` is installed
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Generally, the instructions from `getting started guide <getting-started.rst>`_ can also
+Generally, the installation instructions from the `Installation <../installation.rst>`_
-be followed for HPC machines.
-This guide covers installing Miniconda3 and creating
+page can also be followed for HPC machines.
+This guide covers installing Miniconda3 and
-a conda environment with the ``xcdat`` package.
+creating a conda environment with the ``xcdat`` package.

 Before installing Miniconda3, you should consult your HPC documentation to see if
 ``conda`` is already available; in some cases, ``python`` and ``conda`` may be